ananya7rai/ananya7rai/README.md

 and here's some things you would like to know about me :)

 ## About Me ##
-🎓 B.Tech student at Indian Institute of Technology(BHU), Varanasi, studying Metallurgical engineering 📧 Contact: ananya.rai.met22@itbhu.ac.in
+🎓 B.Tech student at Indian Institute of Technology(BHU), Varanasi, studying Metallurgical engineering <br />
+📧 Contact: ananya.rai.met22@itbhu.ac.in <br />
 🌐 [GitHub](https://github.com/ananya7rai)

 ## Education ##